miczat/fc_profiler/README.md

 * does the data have Z-values?
 * record count
 * fields count
-* max field name length

 &nbsp;

-_To do_
+_to do_

 * table structure
     * field name
+    * max field name length
     * alias
     * type
     * length
     * precision
     * scale
+    * domain?

 * for each field

-    * is a domain defined?
+    * count of records with non-NULL or blank data
+    * percent of records with non-NULL or blank data
     * count of records where each field
         * IS NULL
         * value.strip() == ""
         * 'no data' records (NULL + value.strip() == "")
     * percent of records where
         * field value IS NULL
         * value.strip() == ""
         * 'no data' records (NULL plus "")

-   * does it contain unicode?
-   * does it contain reserved characters (for Windows)?
+    * what is the defined domain
+    * what is domain of the recorded data
     * TOP 100 DISTINCT values ORDERED BY frequency DESC
     * TOP 100 DISTINCT values ORDERED BY value ASC
     * draw a histogram for numeric data
     * draw a pie chart for categorical data
+    * does it contain unicode?
+    * does it contain reserved characters (for Windows)?

 * port to, or make compatible with:
     * ArcGIS Pro and Python 3.6.5